 Speakers.
 Again, not absolutely necessary unless you are doing critical monitoring.
 But it is a lot more fun to hear what’s being transferred.
 I use a pair of KRK Rokit 5 studio monitors. $300.

 - Recorder.
 You can get by without this and go straight into your computer, but then you’ll need a 2-channel interface.
-I use a separate recorder, a Zoom H4N, but there are much less expensive options.
+I use a separate recorder, a Sony PCM-10 (I formally had a Zoom H4N, but I HATE these machines… flimsy plastic construction and they eat batteries like candy) but there are less expensive options.
 About the cheapest would be a Cowon iAudio U2 player, which can record and comes with a line level input.
 I bought a 1mb model on ebay for $30, but the battery life on these old units is usually fairly short, so try to find one with the power adapter that shipped with the unit when new- $30-$350

 If you total it all up, you’ve spent anywhere from $335 for an interface-straight-into-the-computer setup, or $840 for a system described above.
-It’s pretty easy to do the math and figure out what sort of investment this activity warrants.
+And now there are simple turntables with a USB output, which would be an even cheaper option.
+They work, but their performance is pretty limited.
+It’s easy to do the math and figure out what sort of investment this activity warrants.
 If you’re a casual listener who just wants to hear your old tunes again, then it’s probably better to hire the work out (and don’t forget the time that you’ll spend transferring each album, around an hour each).
 But if you’re like me, and you have a history with music and it brings you a lot of pleasure, then you’ll probably enjoy the process.
 It isn’t that difficult or expensive if you buy equipment a little at a time.
 You can save a good bit by being flexible, watching eBay, and not getting esoteric with things like oxygen-free cable.
 (By the way, nearly all copper cable manufactured these days is oxygen-free, otherwise it would corrode and tarnish.
 That’s not to say that some cable isn’t better, but the difference is often negligible.
 A good shielded cable by Belden, Mogami, or Canare will work fine.)

 Sharing Your Results